Guide

 Frequently Asked Questions

 Your application is filed and gets a filing date immediately - and your rights are protected from that date, not the final registration date.
-From filing to receiving your official registration certificate (assuming no objections), the typical timeline is 18-24 months.
+From filing to receiving the official registration certificate (assuming no objections), the typical timeline is 18-24 months.

 Goods and services are divided into 45 categories called classes.
 Class 42 is software and tech services; Class 25 is clothing; Class 35 is retail and marketing.
 You register per class.
 Using the wrong class means you are unprotected in the category you actually operate in.
 Most businesses need 1-3 classes.